Last updated on May 30, 2023

 Sidekicks & Heroes

-Sidekicks are products which do quite well but at a low volume, while the Heroes are your absolute top performing products.
-General rule of thumb for Shopping Ads, combined with the bidding strategy Maximise Conversion Value, is that a higher budget and/or a relatively low ROAS target (compared to the actual ROAS) will result in higher CPCs, more clicks and higher volumes.
+Sidekicks are products which do quite well but at a low volume, while the Heroes are your absolute top-performing products.
+General rule of thumb for Shopping Ads, combined with the bidding strategy Maximise Conversion Value, is that a higher budget and/or a relatively low target ROAS (compared to the actual ROAS) will result in higher CPCs, more clicks and higher volumes.
 This is exactly what you want for these products.
 This is mainly caused by these products being matched to more generic search terms as seen in the graph above.

-In this example we show what happens when you don’t set the same target ROAS for your campaigns in Google Ads.
+In this example, we show what happens when you don’t set the same target ROAS for your campaigns in Google Ads.

 - Heroes & Sidekicks = 400%